Ida Saxton McKinley: First Lady of the United States

 President McKinley took great care to accommodate her condition.
 In a break with tradition, he insisted that his wife be seated next to him at state dinners rather than at the other end of the table.
 At receiving lines, she alone remained seated.
 Many of the social chores normally assumed by the First Lady fell to Mrs. Jennie Tuttle Hobart, wife of Vice President Garret Hobart.
 Guests noted that whenever Mrs. McKinley was about to undergo a seizure, the President would gently place a napkin or handkerchief over her face to conceal her contorted features.
 When it passed, he would remove it and resume whatever he was doing as if nothing had happened.

-Mrs. McKinley became the first First Lady to venture outside of the United States while holding that position, attending a breakfast in Juarez, Mexico in the Spring of 1901.

 Ida McKinley photographed in color with the Kromogram process by Frederic Ives and William N. Jennings in the White House conservatory.

 The First Lady often traveled with the President.
-McKinley traveled to California with the President in May 1901, but became so ill in San Francisco that the planned tour of the Northwest was canceled.
-She also accompanied the President on his trip to Buffalo, New York in September of that year when he was assassinated, but was not present at the shooting.
+McKinley traveled to the Western United States with him in May 1901.
+Along the way, she became the first First Lady to venture outside of the United States while holding that position, attending a breakfast in Ciudad Juárez, Mexico on May 6, while the President remained behind in El Paso, Texas.
+However, she became severely ill in San Francisco and nearly died.
+The planned tour of the Northwest was canceled, and their train returned to Washington along the most direct possible route.
+She also accompanied the President on his trip to Buffalo, New York, in September of that year when he was assassinated, but was not present at the shooting.